Parks Maintenance Jobs

 Although maintenance work is one of the least visible fields of labor in our national forests, it is absolutely vital to the safe and efficient operation of our national parks.
 Throughout the country, park units call and rely upon their maintenance crews to maintain the trails, roads, visitor facilities, buildings and campgrounds, utility systems, signs, furniture and equipment that are all necessary to keep our national forests open and available to the public.

 FACT!
 Today’s natural forests need to be periodically pruned just like your garden.
 A forest management practice called clear-cutting mimics the natural pruning and culling of forest plant life that was once carried out by seasonal forest fires.
 Because uncontrolled forest fires are too dangerous to modern civilization, fires are no longer allowed to do this essential maintenance duty, and it’s left to mankind instead.

 Maintenance jobs include everything from trail repair to bathroom repair.
-They are needed in every national park across the country, and in general, can expect to make about $10 an hour.
+Workers are needed in every national park across the country, and include titles such as:

 - Basic laborers perform a wide variety of manual labor tasks requiring no specialized training or experience.
 This includes grounds and building maintenance, shop, warehouse, and supply center stocking, unloading trucks, clearing trails, digging ditches, and washing vehicles and equipment.
 They may also do simple construction or paintwork under the direction of a skilled handyman.

 - Handyman positions are the next skill-level up from laborers, and often manage and direct labor employees in simple construction tasks.
 Handymen are responsible for general construction, maintenance and repair work on buildings, structures, partitions, signs and furniture.
 They will be expected to be skilled in the use of a variety of hand and power tools, specialty woodworking machines and carpentry techniques.
 They may also manage materials estimates by ordering and inspecting building supply contracts.